Lednerb/vestacp-backup-manager/README.md

-__This repository is DEPRICATED.
+__This repository is DEPRECATED.
 Please don't use this backup script any longer.__

 __The way better alternative is to use Duplycity (with duply)!__